Do you know how to do Disney World on a budget?

 The cheapest time to visit Disney World is between January 9th to February 8th and August 19th to September 26th.
 You can also check the date-based Disney calendar to check which date offers the best deal on the tickets.

 Which is the best Disney ticket for me?

-Disney tickets are categorized into value, regular, and peak.
-The best option for shoestring travelers on a budget is the value ticket.
+The best option for shoestring travelers on a budget is the “value” ticket or choosing a non-peak time of the year at Disney World.
 Apart from it, you can also consider getting the mid-day tickets.

 Is Disney free on your birthday?